What is a lifetime mortgage?

 With a Legal & General Lifetime Mortgage, in the future could you make me leave my home?

 With our Lifetime Mortgage you (or both of you if borrowing jointly) stay in your home until you die or move out of the home into long-term care, as long as you comply with the product terms and conditions which your adviser will explain to you.

 Failure to comply with these could result in the forced sale of your property and the loss of the right to inheritance protection, if this has been chosen.

 What happens if the property market falls in value and I have a lifetime mortgage?

 Our Lifetime Mortgage comes with a no-negative equity guarantee.
-It means that even if your home goes down in value, you'll never have to pay back more than the amount your property is sold for, provided it is sold for the best price reasonably obtainable.
+It means that even if your home goes down in value, you or your beneficiaries will never have to pay back more than the amount your property is sold for, provided it is sold for the best price reasonably obtainable.

 Your financial adviser will explain the terms and conditions of this.

 What happens if the property market goes up and I have a lifetime mortgage?